samuel-h-owen/api-directory_documentation/pages/devloping-publishing-apis.md

 ## Development Experience

 In order to publish an API product, you will need to develop one or more API proxies, fully document and test your API, and pass security and data sensitivity audits.
 The API Directory runs on Google's Apigee X platform and developers are required to familiarize themselves with Apigee's approach to API development and management.
-To help facilitate this process, we have assembled some [high-level resources](apigee-dev-resources) for potential API developers to use as a basis for learning.
+To help facilitate this process, we have assembled some [high-level resources][apigee-dev-resources] for potential API developers to use as a basis for learning.

 In broad strokes, developing a new API product will involve the following steps: